meinlebenswerk/shoom/README.md

-# capsule-videosink
+# node-shoom

-capsule-videosink is a nodejs addon that plays a role in sending video frames from an electron app to [capsule](https://github.com/itchio/capsule).

-It doesn't concern itself with the capsule wire format over named pipes, it only deals with the "copying frame buffers to shared memory" part.

-## Status

-This repository is currently in research mode, which means it's probably not useful yet.
+node-shoom exposes the functionality of [shoom](https://github.com/itchio/shoom) to node.js apps, such as: creating shared memory objets, writing to them and reading from them.

+It builds on Linux, macOS, and Windows.

 ## License

-capsule-videosink is released under the MIT license, see the `LICENSE` file.
+node-shoom is released under the MIT license, see the `LICENSE` file.